-Cricket, England, Jos Butler, Lancashire, Old Trafford, Pakistan, Somerset
+Cricket, England, Jos Buttler, Lancashire, Old Trafford, Others, Pakistan, Somerset

 England one-day wicket-keeper, Jos Butler, could be set to join Lancashire from Somerset ahead of next season’s country cricket campaign.